ETIMC/Report/typst/sections/Sprint 2.typ

   caption: [`_received_note(socket, buffer)` function on Host for processing Controller input messages.]
 ) <listing:receivedNote>

+The sending of notes themselves was driven firstly by the later implemented NFC reader and also a programmatic queue. asd

+In Ableton Live a new project was set up with four MIDI tracks.
+Each track was assigned a different input MIDI channel.
+Each track was then given an instrument (@fig:abletonFourInstrument).
+The four instruments were drums, piano, guitar and trumpet.
+These instruments were chosen as they were easily recognizable, very different sounding, and their real counterparts very different looking.

 #figure(
   [BILLEDE FRA ABLETON],
   caption: [Ableton Live 11 setup for playing playing different instruments on different MIDI channels.]
 ) <fig:abletonFourInstrument>

 == Circuitry schematics
-A schematic was created to provide an overview of the internal wiring of the controller and to ensure correct and consistent integration of the system’s components (#text(red)[reference til bilag].
+A schematic was created to provide an overview of the internal wiring of the controller and to ensure correct and consistent integration of the system’s components (#text(red)[reference til bilag (Schematic sprint 2)]).
 This step was essential to validate that all hardware elements could function together as intended and that the correct GPIO pins on the Pico were used.
 The schematic brings together all the hardware elements of the controller:
 - NFC reader (RC522)
 - Display (Pico Display 2.0)